mekundur/minishell/README.md

-# A simple interactive shell with CLI inspired by BASH
+# An interactive shell with CLI inspired by BASH

+in order to compile & run on your terminal:
+	$ git clone git@github.com:mekundur/minishell.git
+	$ make
+	$ ./minishell

 Fetaures:
 - pipeline